A Direct Evaluation of the Periods of the Weierstrass Zeta Function: A Simple Illustration: and its Derivatives

-The same argument we had for the derivatives of $\wp_{\tau}$ yields the the ellipticity of $\wp_{\tau}$, since the additional summand $G_{2}(\tau)$ is a constant independent of $z$.
+The same argument used for the derivatives of $\wp_{\tau}$ yields the ellipticity of $\wp_{\tau}$, since the additional term $G_{2}(\tau)$ is a constant, i.e., independent of $z$.
 The homogeneity property for $L$, $z$, and $\alpha$ as above shows the ellipticity of $\wp_{L}$ for any $L$, without using the parity of $\wp_{L}$.
-Also here, two other forms of the Fourier expansion of $\wp_{\tau}(z)$ appearing in Proposition \ref{p2exp} can be found in Propositions 2 and 3 of Section 2 in Chapter 4 of \cite{[L]}, and from the latter one can deduce the ellipticity of $\wp_{\tau}$ (thus, by homogeneity, also of $\wp_{L}$ for any $L$) as with our argument.
+We mention the existence of other forms of Fourier expansion of $\wp_{\tau}(z)$---see, for example Propositions 2 and 3 of Section 2 in Chapter 4 of \cite{[L]}.
+From some of them (like the latter example here) the ellipticity of $\wp_{\tau}$ (thus, by homogeneity, also of $\wp_{L}$ for any $L$) can be deduced as with our argument.

-The expression $G_{2}(\tau)$ is seen to be convergent by precisely the same method, yielding (using some symmetry conditions) the well-known Fourier expansion with $\sigma_{1}(n)=\sum_{d|n}d$ (see, for example, Chapter 1 of \cite{[DS]}).
-The convergence properties of this exnnasion shows that $G_{2}$ is holomorphic (and also invariant under $\tau\mapsto\tau+1$), but nothing more at this point.
+The expression for $G_{2}(\tau)$ is seen to be convergent by precisely the same method, yielding (using some symmetry conditions) the well-known Fourier expansion with $\sigma_{1}(n)=\sum_{d|n}d$ (see, for example, Chapter 1 of \cite{[DS]}).
+The convergence properties of this expansion show that $G_{2}$ is holomorphic (and also invariant under $\tau\mapsto\tau+1$), but no further properties are deduced at this point.